MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-network-topology-and-connectivity.md

 - Use Azure Container Networking Interface (CNI) as network model, unless you have a limited range of IP addresses that can be assigned to the AKS cluster.
   - Follow the documentation with regards to [IP address planning](https://docs.microsoft.com/azure/aks/configure-azure-cni#plan-ip-addressing-for-your-cluster) with CNI.
   - If you want to use Windows Server node pools and virtual nodes to verify eventual limitations, please refer to the [Windows AKS support FAQ](https://docs.microsoft.com/azure/aks/windows-faq).
-- Use Azure DDoS Protection Standard to protect the Azure VNet used for the AKS cluster.
+- Use Azure DDoS Protection Standard to protect the Virtual Network used for the AKS cluster.
 - Use the DNS configuration linked to the overall network setup with Azure Virtual WAN or hub and spoke architecture, Azure DNS Zones, and your own DNS infrastructure.
 - Use Private Link to secure network connections and use private IP-based connectivity to other managed Azure services used that support Private Link, such as Azure Storage, Azure Container Registry, Azure SQL Database, and Azure Key Vault.
 - Use an Ingress controller to provide advanced HTTP routing and security, and to offer a single endpoint for applications.